 Resaca: Then & Now

-As the Civil War Trust embarks on a campaign to save 538 acres at the Resaca and Dallas Battlefields, we asked President of the Georgia Battlefield's Association Charlie Crawford to talk about the Battle of Resaca and the state of the battlefield today.
+To date, the Civil War Trust has saved 1,044 acres at the Resaca battlefield, including the site of Van Den Corput's battery in 2011.
+President of the Georgia Battlefield's Association Charlie Crawford talks about the Battle of Resaca and the state of the battlefield today.

 Civil War Trust: Can you compare and contrast the armies and commanders?
 Let’s start with the Union.